Last Updated on February 18, 2023

 If you’re dreaming of a French Bulldog with beautiful curls or floor-length waves, then you’re going to be disappointed.

 Just like their short-haired counterparts, the Fluffy Frenchie has a sturdy, compact little body.
-These dogs stand between 11 and 13 inches (28 and 33 cm) tall and weigh between 16 and 24 pounds (7 and 11kg) as females or 20 and 28 pounds (9 and 13 kg) as males.
+These dogs stand between 11 and 13 inches (28 and 33 cm) tall and weigh between 20 and 28 pounds (9 and 13 kg).

 They have large, square-shaped heads with dark eyes.
 They also have the characteristic bat ears of the Frenchie breed which stand erect on the top of their head.
 The short tail is set low to the ground and can either be straight or screwed up like that of a pig.